LiLittleCat/awesome-free-chatgpt/README_en.md

 - [Tiangong](https://tiangong.kunlun.com/) - Tiangong is the first dual billion level language model in China to benchmark ChatGPT, and is also a conversational AI assistant.
 - [Doubao](https://www.doubao.com/) - Doubao is your intelligent assistant, which can answer questions, provide inspiration, assist in creation, and chat with you on any topic that interests you.
 - [OpenAgents](https://github.com/xlang-ai/OpenAgents) - Open source replicate of ChatGPT Plus products including Code Interpreter, Plugins and Web Browsing.
+- [ChatGLM](https://www.chatglm.cn/) - A new generation of pre-trained dialogue models jointly released by Zhipu AI and Tsinghua KEG.

 ## 📚 More...